TILL THE RIVERS ALL RUN DRY

 Every recording artist hopes that at some point in their career a certain song will come along - one that will stand out from all the others - a song that will become their own personal anthem and - the one they will be predominantly remembered for.
 It happened for Tammy Wynette (Stand By Your Man), for Billie Jo Spears (Blanket On The Ground) and for Charley Pride (Crystal Chandeliers) - it also happened for JON DEREK with TILL THE RIVERS ALL RUN DRY released on Decca Records (F13733) - October 21, 1977.

-Having recorded for Decca Records in the past with bands 'The Flintlocks', 'Jamie, Jon and Jerry' and 'Country Fever', Jon was no stranger to this iconic label.
+Having recorded for Decca Records in the past with 'The Flintlocks', 'Jamie, Jon and Jerry' and 'Country Fever', Jon was no stranger to this iconic label.
 He teamed up with them again in 1977 - this time as a solo artist.

 They had plans for an entire album - five tracks had already been recorded at their renowned studios in West Hampstead, London - however, soon after the release of 'Till The Rivers All Run Dry', Decca decided not to continue with a 'Country' division and then subsequently sold out to Polygram.
-Sadly, the album, therefore, never materialised - nevertheless, Jon eventually obtained the rights to the five tracks and later included them on his 1984 album release 'Goin' Back' which, became the fastest selling British country music album of it's time.
+The album, therefore, never materialised - nevertheless, Jon eventually obtained the rights to the five tracks and later included them on his 1984 album release 'Goin' Back' which, became the fastest selling British country music album of it's time.

 'Till The Rivers All Run Dry' was groundbreaking - it was relatively unheard of for a mainstream British country music artist to receive so much airplay on national radio, which not only included the BBC but also regional independent stations.
 Many journalists plugged the record too in their write-ups.
 One read, "Jon's great Decca single 'Till The Rivers All Run Dry' is getting heavy disco play.
 Could it be Jon is opening the door to the teeny-bopper market - it's great to see 'Country' shoving punk rock aside."
 Another, John Firminger (Country Music Round Up - North Report) wrote, "A recent visitor to this area was Jon Derek who was travelling around the country promoting his latest single on the Decca label 'Till The Rivers All Run Dry'.
 The single is, simply, first-rate and really justifies the hard work Jon has put into the British country music scene."
 Many others tried to describe the song's innovative, re-arrangement of what had only been previously known to many as a bit of a lack-lustre Don Williams song.
 One wrote, "It starts with the full depth of Jon's voice, plus acoustic guitar - then building with a chorus into a great piece of harmony.
 The country sound is not a little infilrated by a touch of rock too."
 It was therefore surprising to read one negative response by journalist, Alan Cackett who wrote at the time; "I doubt many people will buy this as they already have the Don Williams version."
 I do wonder whether he had actually heard Jon's take on the song before making this comment!